pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 ## Performance Comparison

 Lets do some performance comparisons.
 Notice that we only run simple tests and for your specific use case in your application the results might differ.
 Also we only compare performance in google chrome (version 128.0.6613.137).
 Firefox and Safari have similar **but not equal** performance patterns.
 You can run the test by yourself on your own machine from this [github repository](https://github.com/pubkey/localstorage-indexeddb-cookies-opfs-sqlite-wasm).
 Notice that for all tests we throttle the network to behave like the average german internet speed. (download: 135,900 kbit/s, upload: 28,400 kbit/s, latency: 125ms).
 Also all tests store an "average" JSON object that might be required to be stringified depending on the storage.
+We also only test the performance of storing documents by id because some of the technologies (cookies, OPFS and localstorage) do not support indexed range operations so it makes no sense to compare the performance of these.

 ### Initialization Time

 Before you can store any data, many APIs require a setup process like creating databases, spawing WebAssembly processes or downloading additional stuff.
 To ensure your app starts fast, the initialization time is important.

 LocalStorage and Cookies do not have any setup process and can be directly used.
 IndexedDB requires to open a database and a store inside of it.
 WASM SQLite needs to download a WASM file and process it.
-OPFS needs to download and start a worker file.
+OPFS needs to download and start a worker file and initialize the virtual file system directory.

 Here are the time measurements from how long it takes until the first bit of data can be stored: